PSR J1946+2052: Origin

 Double neutron star systems such as PSR J1946+2052 are thought to have formed from the asynchronous evolution of two high-mass stars in a wide binary system.
 The higher-mass star first evolves and explodes in a supernova, leaving a neutron star remnant in an eccentric mutual orbit with the surviving companion star.
 As the companion star evolves into a supergiant and expands beyond its Roche lobe, it begins transferring mass to the neutron star, which energetically accretes the material and spins up to a rotation period of a few milliseconds, becoming a recycled millisecond pulsar and an X-ray binary.
 The aging companion star eventually engulfs the pulsar in a gaseous common envelope and their mutual orbit begins to circularize and shrink due to drag forces within the envelope.
 The pulsar continues accreting and strips the companion star of its hydrogen envelope, turning it into a helium star.
 The helium star eventually explodes in an ultra-stripped supernova with minimal ejecta, resulting in a low momentum kick that leaves the resulting neutron star pair bound in a low-eccentricity orbit around each other.
 The second-born neutron star from this supernova is expected to pulsate for only a few million years before its rotation slows down sufficiently for its pulsation mechanism to turn off.
-On the other hand, the first-born pulsar is expected to continue pulsating for billions of years thanks to the high angular momentum it had acquired from accretion.
+On the other hand, the first-born pulsar is expected to continue pulsating for billions of years due to the high angular momentum it had acquired from accretion.